canonical/ubuntu-packaging-guide/docs/explanation/launchpad.rst

 =========

 Launchpad is a software collaboration and hosting platform similar to platforms like `GitHub`_.
 Launchpad is also the platform where the :term:`Ubuntu` project lives.
-This is one of the major differences between :term:`Ubuntu' <Ubuntu>` and :term:`Debian' <Debian>` infrastructure.
+This is one of the major differences between the Ubuntu and :term:`Debian` infrastructure.

 .. note::

-    Although the :term:`Ubuntu` project is probably the largest userbase of Launchpad, Launchpad can be used by anyone.
+    Although the Ubuntu project is probably the largest user base of Launchpad, Launchpad can be used by anyone.

 Launchpad features, among others, are:

 - **Bugs**: :term:`Bug Tracking System`
-- **Code**: :term:`Source Code` hosting with :term:`git` or :term:`Bazaar`
+- **Code**: :term:`source code <Source Code>` hosting with :term:`git` or :term:`Bazaar`,
-  :term:`Version Control <Version Control System>` and :term:`Code Review` features
+  :term:`version control <Version Control System>` and :term:`code review <Code Review>` features
 - **Answers**: community support site and knowledge base
 - **Translations**: collaboration platform for localizing software
 - **Blueprints**: feature planning and specification tracking
-- :term:`Ubuntu` :term:`Package` building and hosting
+- Ubuntu :term:`package <Package>` building and hosting
-- Team/Group Management
+- Team/Group management

-While platforms like `GitHub`_ put users and groups at the top level, Launchpad puts projects at the top level.
-If you take :term:`Ubuntu` as an example, you can see that you can access it at the top level: https://launchpad.net/ubuntu.
+While platforms like GitHub put users and groups at the top level, Launchpad puts projects at the top level.
+If you take Ubuntu as an example, you can see that you can access it at the top level: https://launchpad.net/ubuntu.
 Users and groups begin with a ``~``, for instance https://launchpad.net/~techboard.

 Why not use platforms like GitHub?
 ----------------------------------

-Although Launchpad' :term:`UI` and :term:`UX` are a bit dated, Launchpad offers an unparalleled :term:`Ubuntu` :term:`Package` building and hosting infrastructure that no other platform offers.
-Even simple requirements like building for architectures like :term:`PowerPC`, :term:`s390x`, or :term:`RISC-V` can not be fulfilled by `GitHub`_ or similar platforms.
+Although Launchpad's :term:`UI` and :term:`UX` are a bit dated, Launchpad offers an unparalleled Ubuntu package building and hosting infrastructure that no other platform offers.
+Even simple requirements like building for architectures like :term:`PowerPC`, :term:`s390x`, or :term:`RISC-V` can not be fulfilled by GitHub or similar platforms.

 Personal Package Archive (PPA)
 ------------------------------

-Launchpad PPAs allow you to build installable :term:`Ubuntu` :term:`Packages <Package>` for multiple :term:`Architectures <Architecture>` and to host them in your own software :term:`Repository`.
+Launchpad PPAs allow you to build installable Ubuntu packages for multiple :term:`architectures <Architecture>` and to host them in your own software :term:`repository <Repository>`.

 Using a PPA is straightforward; you don't need the approval of anyone, therefore users will have to enable it manually.
-See :ref:`InstallPackagesFromPPA`.
+See how to :ref:`InstallPackagesFromPPA`.

-This is pretty useful when you want to test a change or show others that a change builds successfull or is installable.
-Some people have the special permission to trigger the :term:`autopkgtests <autopkgtest>` for :term:`Packages <Package>` in a PPA.
+This is useful when you want to test a change, or to show others that a change builds successfully or is installable.
+Some people have special permission to trigger the :term:`autopkgtests <autopkgtest>` for packages in a PPA.

 .. tip::

-    You can ask in the :term:`IRC` channel ``#ubuntu-devel`` if someone can trigger :term:`autopkgtests <autopkgtest>` in your PPA if you don't have the permission.
+    You can ask in the :term:`IRC` channel ``#ubuntu-devel`` if someone can trigger autopkgtests in your PPA if you don't have the permission.

-git-based workflow for the development of Ubuntu Source Packages
+git-based workflow for the development of Ubuntu source packages
 ----------------------------------------------------------------

-Launchpad hosts a :doc:`/reference/git-ubuntu` importer service that maintains a view of the entire packaging version history of :term:`Ubuntu` :term:`Source Packages <Source Package>` using :term:`git` :term:`Repositories <Repository>` with a common branching and tagging scheme.
-The :doc:`/reference/git-ubuntu` :term:`CLI` provides tooling and automation that understands these :term:`Repositories <Repository>` to make the development of :term:`Ubuntu` itself easier.
+Launchpad hosts a :doc:`/reference/git-ubuntu` importer service that maintains a view of the entire packaging version history of Ubuntu source packages using git repositories with a common branching and tagging scheme.
+The git-ubuntu :term:`CLI` provides tooling and automation that understands these repositories to make the development of Ubuntu itself easier.

 You can see the web-view of these repositories when you click on the "Code" tab of any :term:`Source Package` on Launchpad, for example: https://code.launchpad.net/ubuntu/+source/hello